sheryyll/synckit/docs/guides/choosing-variant.md

 ### Q: Which variant should most apps use?

 **A:** Default variant.
-It's only 5 KB larger than Lite and gives you server sync capability.
-Even if you don't use server sync immediately, having it available is valuable.
+It's only 5 KB larger than Lite and is future-proof for server sync (coming in v0.2.0+).
+In v0.1.0, both variants have the same features (local-only), but Default will get network sync when it's ready.

 ### Q: What's missing from Lite?

-**A:** Lite excludes:
+**A:** Lite's WASM binary excludes:
-- Protocol Buffers (network sync protocol): ~3 KB
+- Protocol Buffers (network protocol): ~3 KB
 - DateTime library (chrono): ~2 KB

-These are only needed for network synchronization with a server.
+**Important:** In v0.1.0, BOTH variants are local-only.
+Default includes these in the WASM binary for future use, but the SDK doesn't expose them yet.
+They'll be used when network sync is added in v0.2.0+.

 ### Q: Will my bundle really be ~50 KB?